Chapter 11. Syntactic Extension

 libraries: (chezscheme)

-alias is used to create an alias from one identifier to another.
+alias is a definition and can appear anywhere other definitions can appear.
+It is used to transfer the binding from one identifier to another.

 (let ([x 3]) (alias y x) (set! y 4) (list x y)) <graphic> (4 4)